Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

  * Wrote method to check if any moves are available, necessary for checkmate and stalemate
   * Checkmate and stalemate are properly detected, need to add end screen

+  6/6/23

+  * Created end game screen with a button that starts a new game.
+    * Version for Checkmate
+    * Version for Stalemate

 Junxi Tan

 5/22/23